s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - happens asynchronously, volume can be used as normal
 - best pratices to stop the running instance for a clean snapshot for a future root device
 - snapshot can be used to move ec2 instance and volume to another az/region
-- can't delete a snapshot of an ebs vloume that is used as the root device of a registered AMI
+- can't delete a snapshot of an EBS vloume that is used as the root device of a registered AMI

 ## EBS Root Device Storage
 - EBS-backed or Instance store-backed